 Size of Stegosaurus

-The name means "roofed lizard," which was derived from the belief by 19th-century paleontologists that the plates lay flat along its back like shingles on a roof.
-Most evidence supports the idea that the plates alternated in two rows pointy side up from the dinosaur's neck down to its rear.
-Its 17 plates, called scutes, were made of a bony material but were not solid; they had lattice-like structures and blood vessels throughout.
-The biggest plate was about 25 feet (76 cm) tall and long.
+Stegosaurus means "roofed lizard," which was derived from the belief by 19th-century paleontologists that the plates lay flat along its back like shingles on a roof.
+But most evidence supports the idea that the plates alternated in two rows, pointy side up from the dinosaur's neck down to its rear.
+Its 17 plates, called scutes, were made of a bony material called osteoderms but were not solid; they had lattice-like structures and blood vessels throughout.

-Stegosaurus also had spikes at the end of its flexible tail, which dragged on the ground.
-These spikes, which pointed outward from the sides of the tail, were up to 4 feet (1.2 m) long and were used for protection from predators.
-Scientists began calling the spikes thagomizers after a pop culture reference in 1982, when a "Far Side" cartoon showed a group of cavemen calling the sharp spikes thagomizers "after the late Thag Simmons."
+Stegosaurus also had spikes at the end of its flexible tail, which pointed outward from the sides.
+Scientists began informally calling the spikes thagomizers after a pop culture reference in 1982, when a "Far Side" cartoon showed a group of cavemen calling the sharp spikes thagomizers "after the late Thag Simmons," according to New Scientist.

 What did Stegosaurus eat?

-Stegosaurus was an herbivore, as its toothless beak and small teeth in its cheeks were not designed to eat flesh and its jaw was not very flexible.
-Its cheeks were an unusual feature, providing Stegosaurus with room to chew and pre-digest its food and store more food than the majority of dinosaurs that lacked cheeks.
+Stegosaurus was an herbivore, as its toothless beak and small teeth were not designed to eat flesh and its jaw was not very flexible.
+Interestingly, unlike other herbivorous, beaked dinosaurs (including Triceratops and the duck-billed Hadrosaurids), Stegosaurus did not have strong jaws and grinding teeth.
+Instead, its jaws likely only allowed up and down movements, and its teeth were rounded and peglike.
+It also had cheeks, which gave it room to chew and store more food than many other of dinosaurs.

 As a result of its short neck and small head, it most likely ate low-lying bushes and shrubs and other vegetation, including ferns, mosses, cycads, fruits, conifers, horsetails and even fallen fruit.
-It is also thought possible that Stegosaurus could have risen on its hind legs to reach some taller plants.
+Some scientists believe Stegosaurus could have stood on its hind legs to reach some taller plants, but this idea is debated.

 Fossils suggest that Stegosauruses traveled in multi-age herds.